jjalal1234/ml-Healthcare-Premium-Prediction/README.md

 # ml-Healthcare-Premium-Prediction
-Machine Learning project for Healthcare Premium Prediction
+Machine Learning project for Healthcare Premium Prediction based on factors like age, smoking habits, BMI, and medical history.